Where Are They Now?

 Parker, Todd: KKHR, 1983-86; KNX/fm, 1986; KPWR, 1986-93.
 Todd has moved to Las Vegas and is working in the mortgage industry.
 He's still doing voiceovers, primarily in the field of audio books.

-Parker, Tom: KOST, 2001.
-Tom is director of communications for Oregon Partnership, based in Portland.
+PARKER, Tom: KOST, 2001.
+Tom was director of communications for Oregon Partnership, based in Portland.
+He passed away in early October 2015, of a liver disease.

 PARKS, Dave.
 KWVE, 1993-2007.
 Dave, a longtime host of the Saturday Morning Kids Show on KWVE (K-Wave 107.9/fm) where he was known as ‘K-Dave,” died in his sleep on April 18, 2009.
 He was 54.
 Parks had a stroke in 2007, as well as some later medical complications.